mgechev/revive/RULES_DESCRIPTIONS.md

 ## unused-receiver

 _Description_: This rule warns on unused method receivers.
 Methods with unused receivers can be a symptom of an unfinished refactoring or a bug.

 _Configuration_: N/A

+## useless-break

+_Description_: This rule warns on useless `break` statements in case clauses of switch and select statements.
+GO, unlike other programming languages like C, only executes statements of the selected case while ignoring the subsequent case clauses.
+Therefore, inserting a `break` at the end of a case clause has no effect.

+Because `break` statements are rarely used in case clauses, when switch or select statements are inside a for-loop, the programmer might wrongly assume that a `break` in a case clause will take the control out of the loop.
+The rule emits a specific warning for such cases.

+_Configuration_: N/A